GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 - *Authentication method* (`org.gluu.casa.extension.AuthnMethod`): Implementing an extension of this kind allows adding (or overriding) and authentication mechanism used in Gluu Casa (with regards to enrolling capabilities only).
 Adding a method requires some planning.
 There is a dedicated [section](./authn-methods/index.md) around this.

-The existence of this two extension points means that you can tweak menus or authentication method behaviors.
+The existence of these two extension points means that you can tweak menus or authentication method behaviors.
 These are core aspects of the application, specially the later.
 However, if your plugin is not related to any of those, you can pack your plugin with no extensions and still provide assets like UI pages, ViewModels, etc.

 #### Utility classes